opensearch-project/documentation-website/_install-and-configure/plugins.md

 For a sampling of the available plugins, see [Available plugins](#available-plugins).

 For a plugin to work properly with OpenSearch, it may request certain permissions as part of the installation process.
-Please review the requested permissions and proceed accordingly.
+Review the requested permissions and proceed accordingly.
 It is important that you understand a plugin's functionality before installation.
 When opting for a community-provided plugin, ensure that the source is trustworthy and reliable.
 {: .warning}

 ## Managing plugins

 To manage plugins in OpenSearch, you can use a command line tool called `opensearch-plugin`.
-This tool allows you to:
+This tool allows you to perform the following actions:

 - [List](#list) installed plugins.
 - [Install](#install) plugins.